Somatic psychotherapy (Body Psychotherapy or BPT)

+Somatic psychotherapy is a form of body psychotherapy.
 There are a number of forms of somatic psychotherapy.
 Many incorporate other complementary or creative therapies.
 In each case the idea involves “hearing” the mind and body through the “soma” or symptoms /feelings manifested in the physical body.
 The model is based on a rejection of the Cartesian divide, and the acceptance of mind and body being intimately linked, or indeed one.

 Questioning the body versus exploring issues